1 May 1918 : Major Ernest Arthur St George Bedbrook

 The Royal Arsenal Gatehouse photography be Fin Fahey (CC SA BY 4.0)

-Gazetted 2nd Lieut South Wales Borderers May 1915 and Ernest transferred to the Woolwich Arsenal.
+He was gazetted 2nd Lieut South Wales Borderers in May 1915 and later transferred to the Woolwich Arsenal.

 As Assistant Inspector he visited America with the British War Mission and was promoted Inspector May 1916 and Assistant Deputy Director the following November 1917.